Chen-Tang-2015/office-content-pr/ux guidelines/add-ins/UIElements.md

 Whether you decide to adopt the Office color scheme or use your own, we encourage you to use our [Theming APIs](http://todolinktothemingapisdocs).
 Add-ins that are part of the Office theming experience will feel much more integrated with Office.

-- For mail and task pane add-ins, use `office.context.officeTheme` to match the theme of the Office applications.
+- For mail and task pane add-ins, use `office.context.officeTheme` to match the theme of the Office applications.This API is currently only available in Office 2016.
 - For content add-ins, use `office.context.document.documentTheme` to match the theme of the document (PowerPoint only).

 [Todo: Laura to create docs for theming API and link to them here, use humberto's seed sample]